Editor’s note: This post has originally been posted on 29th May 2018, and has now been updated and republished.

 What have cats, cars and wildlife in common?
-Cats are domesticated companion animals, cars are manmade machines, and both are able to kill living beings when not supervised or controlled.
-Cars kill cats and wildlife, and cats kill wildlife too.
-Neither of both scenarios is ‘natural’, both are artificial and manmade.
+Cats are domesticated companion animals, cars are machines built by humans, and both are able to kill sentient beings when not supervised or controlled.
+Cars can kill cats and wildlife, and cats can kill wildlife too.
+Neither of both scenarios is ‘natural’, both are artificial and creations of humans.
 So what is the impact, and what can be done to keep both, our beloved companion cats and wildlife, safe?

 Are corvids cold blooded killers or merely opportunistic scavengers?
 This is the question we are trying to answer in this blog post.
 Mainstream media and advertising businesses often have a tendency to present an idyllic and idealised version of farming practices, showcasing for example animals living in picturesque environments.
 This imagery is employed to evoke positive emotions and create a connection with consumers.
 It is nothing else than a marketing strategy aimed at promoting the products derived from the use of non-human animals, such as meat or wool, by associating them with positive and wholesome images.
 Humans have a natural inclination to connect with and appreciate the beauty of animals.
 The sight of a playful and adorable lamb triggers positive emotions, such as joy and warmth, which does evoke empathy and a sense of compassion.

 Bearing this in mind, then it is not surprising that the sight of corvids scavenging on such an innocent being will without a doubt be repulsive for most people, who will immediately sympathise with the victim, and not with the scavenger.
 Unfortunately, media representations of such wildlife interactions with domesticated non-human animals are commonly very much one-sided, despite the well known fact that it is always essential to consider all nuances and complexities of such interactions.